adamviji/DV1703-Database-Notefy/README.md

 2026-03-04 Did some fixing up and created buttons to add/remove favorites, had some error handeling to implement and fix but all up and running in the end.
 A.V

+2026-03-07 html fixes and created a procedure to search on title or artist A.V

 #TODO Add all Chords to chords table, add more genres ea.
 Punk and correct those songs in csv file